-Enervee is committed to nudging the world to shop efficient.
-We’re committed to getting all of us to buy more energy efficient products and appliances for our homes.
-We recognise that this single, one time intervention can save huge amounts of energy and money.
+Enervee is committed to nudging the world to shop efficiently.
+We’re committed to getting all of us to buy more energy-efficient products and appliances for our homes.
+We recognise that this single, onetime intervention can save tremendous amounts of energy and money.
 Just by buying a better product, you are saving energy and money every moment you then use that product.
-Enervee does this by combining data science, behavioral science and digital marketing, to make the experience as seamless and easy for consumers as is possible.
+Enervee does this by combining data science, behavioural science and digital marketing, to make the experience as seamless and easy for consumers as is possible.

-Through our platforms – and the data that power them – utilities, telcos and retailers are able to offer their customers a unique and valuable step in the purchasing journey – understanding not just the purchase price of an appliance, but the tailored, personalised total running costs.
+Through our platforms and the data that power them, utilities, telcos, retailers are able to offer their customers a unique and valuable step in the purchasing journey Understanding not just the purchase price of an appliance, but the tailored, personalised total running costs.
 With this information, consumers can then continue on to buy from their favourite retailers.

-Enervee gives the consumer a crucial set of datapoints – relative energy efficiency and what this means for your personalised projection of what it will cost to run the product – right at the moment they’re in market and about to decide.
+Enervee gives the consumer a crucial set of data points – relative energy efficiency and what this means for your personalised projection of what it will cost to run the product – right at the moment they’re in the market and about to decide.

-From technology standpoint, what are Enervee’s goals this year?
+Q 5: From a technology standpoint, what are Enervee’s goals this year?

-What prompted you to choose PromptCloud?
-How did PromptCloud solve your business problem with the data extraction services?
+Q 7: What prompted you to choose PromptCloud?
+How did PromptCloud solve your business problem with the web scraping services?

 PromptCloud provides an excellent quality service at highly competitive pricing for those data projects that sit outside our internal engineering schema.
 The pricing and quality of service allow our engineers to concentrate on the projects closer to the core of the business, with the security of knowing PromptCloud is servicing these other projects with the same level of rigour and precision we’d expect from our core team.